 Are dachshunds hard to train?

-One of the earliest dog breeds created for hunting, Dachshunds were bred to chase down badgers and track scents.
+Dachshunds were bred to chase down badgers and track scents.
 This independent nature likely made training challenging.
-In fact, they are one of the most stubborn dog breeds due in part to being so hard to train.
+They are one of the most stubborn dog breeds due in part to being so hard to train.